A dream home, whether lavish or small, contemporary, traditional or neither depends on who lives in that home.

 It really depends on one’s station in life, how they were raised, to what they aspire, or how much money they can afford to spend.
-A king or queen wouldn’t ever be expected to live in anything but a large palace with more bedrooms than they could ever use.
+A king or queen would never be expected to live in anything but a large palace, with more bedrooms than they could ever use.

-We are far from royalty.
-Although I’ve been called a princess a few times.
+We’re far from royalty.
+Although, I’ve been called a princess more than a few times.

 Dad taught school.
-Mom cooked, cleaned, spotlessly kept house, canned, shopped thriftily, sewed beautifully, and spoiled her daughter sweetly with love.
+Mom cooked, cleaned, spotlessly kept house, canned, shopped thriftily, sewed beautifully, and spoiled her daughter sweetly with plenty of love.

-Dad also doted on his only child, giving her all the things he never had growing up.
+Dad also doted on his only child.
+He gave her all the things he never had growing up.
 Besides teaching, he coached football, basketball, and track in their seasons.
 During summer school vacations, he contracted and built homes for friends.
-He made gorgeous furniture which he sold.
+He made gorgeous furniture, most of which were sold.

 He gave his daughter a college education, several cars, houses, and lavish love.
 His kindness, congeniality, and jovial nature kept him constantly admired by many.
 Daddy, I called him, loved me unconditionally.

-I can say he spoiled me, only with love.
-Often I wanted ‘things’ that weren’t in our budget.
+He did spoil me, but only with love.
+Often, I wanted ‘things’ that weren’t in our budget.
 An only child views life differently than those with siblings.
 That’s my interpretation.

 Daddy built our small two bedrom, one bath home.
 The only help he had came from neighbors, family members, or students.
 One man, a fellow teacher, went fiishing and hunting with Daddy.
 Those two were inseperable.